 - Apply critical thinking skills in the personal and professional transitional situations.

-Students must meet the college-wide graduation requirements in addition to the Registered Nursing to Baccalaureate in Nursing Program major:
+Students must meet the university-wide graduation requirements in addition to the Registered Nursing to Baccalaureate in Nursing Program major:

 - 124 total hours